×

 We asked people how much they someone comfortably live on in Hungary, they wrote:

 "Well that depends on your life style.
 Approximately on the average 1,500 euros - 2,000 euros per month on the high end including lots of travel.
-This monthly living expense is after a property purchase," commented one expat who made the move to Budapest.
+This monthly living expense is after a property purchase," said one expat in Budapest.

 View More Answers